dgelessus/NAGUS/docs/uru/vault.rst

   where the ID will be filled in by the server).
 * ``CreateTime``: 4-byte unsigned int.
   Unix timestamp indicating when this node was created.
+  Always present and set automatically by the server.
+  The client never uses this field.
 * ``ModifyTime``: 4-byte unsigned int.
   Unix timestamp indicating when this node was last modified.
+  Always present and set/updated automatically by the server.
 * ``CreateAgeName``: Variable-length, zero-terminated UTF-16 string.
-  File name of the age in which this node was created (?).
+  File name of the age in which this node was created.
-  Unset for nodes that weren't created in a particular age.
+  Unset for nodes that weren't created in a particular age instance.
   DIRTSAND limits this to 64 characters, but MOSS doesn't.
 * ``CreateAgeUuid``: 16-byte UUID.
-  UUID of the age instance in which this node was created (?).
+  UUID of the age instance in which this node was created.
-  Unset for nodes that weren't created in a particular age.
+  Unset for nodes that weren't created in a particular age instance.
+  The client never uses this field.
 * ``CreatorAcct``: 16-byte UUID.
-  UUID of the account (or other thing?) that created the node.
+  UUID of the account that created the node, or alternatively sometimes the UUID of the age instance to which this node belongs, or all zeroes if the node has no obvious creator
-  This field is apparently always present, but set to all zeroes for nodes that don't have an obvious creator.
+  (e. g. the :ref:`vault_node_system` node).
+  Always present and set automatically by the server (although DIRTSAND doesn't fill in the creator info for most nodes).
+  The client never uses this field.
 * ``CreatorId``: 4-byte unsigned integer.
-  Vault node ID (KI number) of the avatar (or other thing?) that created the node.
+  :ref:`vault_node_player` node ID (KI number) of the avatar that created the node, or alternatively sometimes the :ref:`vault_node_age` node ID of the age instance to which this node belongs, or zero if the node has no obvious creator
-  This field is apparently always present, but set to zero for nodes that that don't have an obvious creator.
+  (e. g. the :ref:`vault_node_system` node).
+  Always present and set automatically by the server (although DIRTSAND doesn't fill in the creator info for most nodes).
 * ``NodeType``: 4-byte unsigned integer.
   Indicates the meaning of the remaining generic fields.
   See :ref:`vault_node_types` for a list of all node types and corresponding field meanings.